sandeepmallick/PORTFOLIO/README.md

 Overview

-A modern and responsive portfolio website showcasing my skills in data analytics and web development.
+A modern and RED theme based responsive portfolio website showcasing my skills.
 Built with HTML and CSS, it highlights my expertise and projects in a visually appealing way.
 It serves as a digital resume, providing an interactive way to explore my work and professional background.

 Features